A border collie is one of the working dogs which was used and bred for herding purposes within the Scottish borders, mostly for sheep.

 Border Collie was explicitly bred for obedience and intelligence.
-They are considered as athletic, acrobatic, extraordinarily energetic, and intelligent dogs.
+They are considered athletic, acrobatic, extraordinarily energetic, and intelligent dogs.

 Due to all these great qualities, the breed is also competing with sports and other sheepdogs with great success.
 They are also referred to as the most intelligent domestic dog.